Sizimon/P2-Resub/README.md

 ## BUGS:
-I had issues with trying to display the images in the the match history box, instead of the selection being displayed as the image, it was showing the filepath, I was trying to resolve it for hours, and the following code was the fix.
+* I had issues with trying to display the images in the the match history box, instead of the selection being displayed as the image, it was showing the filepath, I was trying to resolve it for hours, and the following code was the fix.
 ``` const imgID = choice.image;
     const img = document.createElement('img');
     img.src = imgID;
     const div = document.createElement('div');
     div.appendChild(img);
 ```

+* There was another issue with the user being able to submit the form to collect their name without any input, this was resolved using the checkValidity() function on the form input.
+* There were some other issues in responsiveness, therefore I devided to fix the styling by doing a CSS overhaul and creating a more flexible stylesheet, which resulted in less complex media queries.